mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 So, according the *Genjokoan*, Dogen Zenji says, “When the ten thousand dharmas are without self, there are no delusions, no enlightenment, no buddhas, no creatures, no life and no death.”
 Very naturally, you can see the real picture of the microphone, real picture of the trees.
 That is really no-self.

-No-self means that everything has a certain reason why they exist.
+*No-self* means that everything has a certain reason why they exist.
 Even devils.
 Even trees, even birds.
-They have a reason why they exist, completely beyond human speculation – good or bad, right or wrong.
+They have a reason why they exist, completely beyond human speculation, good or bad, right or wrong.
 So they exist, exactly.
 That is called buddha nature.

-So that is no particular prejudice – in terms of a certain idea, individual human understanding, or psychological viewpoint, or physical viewpoint, or biological viewpoint.
+So that is no particular prejudice – in terms of a certain idea, individual understanding, or psychological viewpoint, or physical viewpoint, or biological viewpoint.
 No. Completely nothing.

 So that is a second point, “explaining sound and form.”